 - spatch -parse-cocci foo.cocci: Check that the semantic patch is syntactically correct. - spatch -parse-c foo.c: Check that the C file is syntactically correct.
 The Coccinelle C parser tries to recover during the parsing process, so if one function does not parse, it will start up again with the next one.
-Thus, a parse error is often not a cause for concern, unless it occurs in a function that is relevant to the semantic patch. - spatch -sp-file foo.cocci foo.c: Apply the semantic patch foo.cocci to the file foo.c and print out any transformations as a diff. -sp-file is optional in this and the following cases. - spatch -sp-file foo.cocci foo.c -debug: The same as the previous case, but print out some information about the matching process. - spatch -sp-file foo.cocci -dir foodir: Apply the semantic patch foo.cocci to all of the C files in the directory foodir. - spatch -sp-file foo.cocci -dir foodir -include-headers: Apply the semantic patch foo.cocci to all of the C files and header files in the directory foodir.
+Thus, a parse error is often not a cause for concern, unless it occurs in a function that is relevant to the semantic patch. - spatch -sp-file foo.cocci foo.c: Apply the semantic patch foo.cocci to the file foo.c and print out any transformations as the changes between the original and transformed code, using the program diff. -sp-file is optional in this and the following cases. - spatch -sp-file foo.cocci foo.c -debug: The same as the previous case, but print out some information about the matching process. - spatch -sp-file foo.cocci -dir foodir: Apply the semantic patch foo.cocci to all of the C files in the directory foodir. - spatch -sp-file foo.cocci -dir foodir -include-headers: Apply the semantic patch foo.cocci to all of the C files and header files in the directory foodir.